DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 [+] RAdmin v2.x
 ~~~

-With MD5 not ruled out, I tried submitting the two hashes to [Crackstation](https://crackstation.net) to see if either hash was contained in their 15 billion row lookup table and got matches back for both.
+With MD5 still a possibility, I tried submitting the two hashes to [Crackstation](https://crackstation.net) to see if either hash was contained in their 15 billion row lookup table and got matches back for both.
 The hashed root password was '34kroot34' and the hashed password for zico was 'zico2215@'.
 I thought maybe these might be reused for SSH users, so I tried using both sets of credentials to login over SSH, but no luck there.

 With no other ideas of how to use the credentials, I started looking for known vulnerabilities in the version of phpLiteAdmin I was investigating.
-That yielded a promising result on [Exploit DB](https://www.exploit-db.com/exploits/24044/) that allowed PHP Remote Code Injection, by allowing a user to control the file extension and write arbitrary data to a file, surrounded by some SQLite file metadata.
+That yielded a promising result on [Exploit DB](https://www.exploit-db.com/exploits/24044/) that allowed PHP Remote Code Injection, by allowing a user to control the file extension for a database name.
+By writing a row to this database containing some PHP, you can create a script that will be executed by Apache's PHP module, surrounded by some SQLite file metadata, which will be treated as plain text content.
 I tried the proof of concept in the Exploit DB report, which calls the phpinfo() function to dump a lot of useful PHP configuration data.

-Using the path traversal vulnerability in the view.php script I found earlier, I was able to browse to the directory that stored the site's databases and execute the PHP script I just injected.
-It hadn't occured to me before that combining the ability to write something to a file with path traversal could lead to Remote Code Execution, but it seems obvious now that I've actually go through the process myself!
+Using the path traversal vulnerability in the view.php script I found earlier, I was able to browse to the directory that stored the site's databases and execute the PHP script I just created.

 ![phpLiteAdmin PHP Remote Code Injection 1]({{ site.url}}/assets/Zico2/Zico2PHPInjection1.png)